The Best Beach in Every State

 California: Treasure Island Beach, Laguna Beach

 Basically, the entire left side of California is a beach, so there’s a sandy patch to suit every need.
 For our money, we love the idea of a West coast love story, high Hollywood drama, and a sliver of isolation in a busy world.
 Coastal Living describes Treasure Island Beach in Laguna this way: “Glittering Pacific views, towering cliffs that provide a sense of complete seclusion, and a secret cove make Treasure Island Beach one of California’s most romantic beaches.”
 We couldn’t agree more.
-Laguna is magnificent, as are these 15 beaches worth visiting this year.
+Laguna is magnificent, as are these other beautiful beaches of the world.

 Colorado: Chatfield State Park, Littleton